sensorium/Mozzi/README.md

 ***

 ## Installation

-Download the most recent version of Mozzi from Github.
-Then, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries).
+Use the "code" button on Mozzi's Github page to download a ZIP file of the latest developing code.
+Import this into Arduino, following the instructions from the [Arduino libraries guide](http://arduino.cc/en/Guide/Libraries).

 In the Arduino IDE, navigate to __Sketch > Import Library__.
 At the top of the drop down list, select the option to __Add Library__.
 Navigate to the folder's location and open it.
 Return to the __Sketch > Import Library__ menu.
 You should now see the library at the bottom of the drop-down menu.
 It is ready to be used in your sketch.

+(Note: the files in the "releases" section on Github are now legacy.
+The development code is recommended.)

 ***